fluid-queue/fluid-docs/docs/setup/native/running.md

 ## Starting the bot

-:::caution
+:::tip
-If you didn't run `npm install` earlier, now is a good time to do that.
+If you downloaded the bot from git or a source archive, remember to build it before starting it.
 :::

 To start the bot, run `npm run start` from your root folder (the one with `package.json`).
 The bot will run in your current terminal window, printing some informative messages over time.